 Bill Barbot participated in this written interview for K Composite in the spring of 1992.
+He makes chronic, hilarious use of numbered lists and quotation marks.
 He was then playing in the Washington, DC, band Jawbox.
-He makes chronic use of numbers and quotation marks.
 The color photos that appear here are from the same era and did not appear in the original interview.

 WHAT WERE YOU DOING WHEN WAR WAS DECLARED?